The Vernon L. Pack lecture and residence program means to strengthen the ties between Otterbein and the community through research and creative work.

 Vernon L. Pack Distinguished Lecture & Residence Program

 The Vernon L. Pack Distinguished Lecture and Scholar-in-Residence program was established in 2002 through a generous gift from alumnus Vernon L. Pack, a 1950 graduate of the University.
 A distinguished lecturer visits campus to address important current issues that will allow the Otterbein community to reflect on ethical, spiritual and social issues.
 In alternate years, an esteemed scholar is invited to campus to reside for up to one academic year in order to provide an educational enrichment experience for Otterbein students.

-2019 Vernon L. Pack Distinguished Lecture: Winona LaDuke
+2020 Vernon L. Pack Distinguished Lecture: Nikole Hannah-Jones and Jonathan Kozol

 - 2002 – Doris Kerns Goodwin, acclaimed historian and Pulitzer Prize in history winner for No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II.

 - 2004 – Fareed Zakaria, editor of Newsweek International and host of CNN’s international affairs program Fareed Zakaria GPS.

 - 2005 – Alan Lightman, noted physicist and critically acclaimed author of Einstein’s Dreams.